rafaellvs/tibia-front/README.md

 ### overview
 React app that consumes data from tibia-api.
 Composed (for now) of a navbar with links to existing entities in database.
-The pages contain a Table that shows each result coming from request.
+The pages contain a Table filled with every item on the requested entity db.

 ### run locally
 run `yarn`